When To Mulch in Texas

 Spring is the best time to apply mulch because the soil is warming up from winter and will need additional nutrients to jump-start from the plant’s hibernation.
 Mulch does not need to be applied in fall because natural organic material like leaves and twigs will cover areas of the ground.
 Leaving naturally occurring organic material leaving into winter is ideal to make sure that the soil has an insulating layer preventing frost root damage.

 Mulch should be applied to exposed areas of soil like gardens, exposed tree roots, and pathways.
 Mulch will make it harder for plants to germinate and sprout and should not be applied to areas where you intend to plant seeds or grow grass.
 A thinner layer of mulch can be applied to garden beds if you are planting seedlings or adolescent plants.

 Over-mulching can cause harm to plants and trees and will prevent roots from gaining carbon dioxide.
 Mulch volcanoes are formed when mulch builds up around the trunk of trees and plants to form a large mound that resembles a volcano.
 The issue with mulch volcanoes is it promotes the growth of roots on higher levels above the soil which will cause stress to the plant or tree.
 If you have a mulch volcano the mulch will need to be redistributed, and the higher roots will need to be cut back to prevent any further damage.

 Professional Mulch Services

 Just Right Lawns offers professional mulching services that will keep your yard looking beautiful.
 Our mulching service can be added to your service call, and we charge per bag of mulch used.
-Our lawn care professionals are highly trained and experienced in yard mulching, and will make sure your mulch is at the right level.
+Our lawn care professionals are highly trained and experienced in mulching in San Antonio, and will make sure your mulch is at the right level.
 Learn more information about our landscaping services and sign up today.